evanbliu/speech-api/explainers/on-device-speech-recognition.md

 ```

 ## Privacy considerations
-To reduce the risk of fingerprinting, user agents must obtain explicit and informed user consent before installing on-device speech recognition languages that differ from the user's preferred language or when the user is not connected to an Ethernet or Wi-Fi network.
+To reduce the risk of fingerprinting, user agents must implementing privacy-preserving countermeasures.
+The Web Speech API will employ the same masking techniques used by the [Web Translation API](https://github.com/webmachinelearning/writing-assistance-apis/pull/47).

 ## Conclusion
 The addition of on-device speech recognition capabilities to the Web Speech API marks a significant step forward in creating more private, performant, and accessible web applications.
 By leveraging these new methods, developers can enhance user experiences while addressing key concerns around privacy and connectivity.